WycliffeAssociates/btt-recorder-docs/docs/recording.rst

 Recording
 ###############

-Remember that there is inforamtion the Screen section that describes the parts of the Recording Screen.
+Remember that there is information the Screen section that describes the parts of the Recording Screen.
 You may want to refer to this information while learning how to make a recording.

 There are two main purposes for making a recording: